 Serial Monitor

-The Serial Monitor is an indispensable tool to "chat" with your Arduino board.
+Serial Monitor is an essential tool for you to "talk" (communicate) with your Arduino board.

 Connection & Setup

-Before usage, ensure you have connected the board and selected the correct Port.
+Before use, ensure you have connected the board and selected the correct Port.

 1. Baud Rate

 This is the most important parameter.
-The Baud Rate in Serial Monitor must match the rate declared in Serial.begin(baudrate) in your code.
+The Baud Rate in the Serial Monitor must match the parameter in Serial.begin(baudrate) in your source code.

-• Select the rate in the dropdown menu on the toolbar.
+• Select the rate from the dropdown menu on the toolbar.

 2. Line Ending

-• No Line Ending: Send raw content only.
+• No Line Ending: Sends only the raw content.

 Sending and Receiving Data